runtimeverification/evm-semantics/issues.md

     We think the community has reached agreement on this though, "non-existing accounts are empty accounts" or something along those lines.

 -   What about contracts that have "junk bytes" in them?
-    I've seen a contract with "junk bytes", and it's clear that you could actually
+    We've seen a contract with "junk bytes", and it's clear that you could actually

 Issues with design of EVM
 -------------------------